Skip over main navigation

 Expand

-Our Skills & Qualifications Officer, Sean's responsible for curriculum design, and delivery of key programmes including BFI Film Academy, Set the Scene and bespoke partnership projects.
-He delivers and assesses Arts Award, SQA and BFI/Screen Skills Preparing to Work in the Film Industry qualifications, also acting as an internal moderator for the BFI supporting film orgs across the UK.
-Sean holds a BA (Hons) Photography, Film and Television from Edinburgh Napier University.
+Our Skills & Qualifications Officer, Sean's responsible for curriculum design, and managing delivery of key programmes including BFI Film Academy, Through the Lens, Young Filmmakers Hub and bespoke partnership projects.
+He delivers and assesses Arts Award, SQA, and BFI/Screen Skills Preparing to Work in the Film Industry qualifications, also acting as an External Quality Assurer for SQA, and previously as Internal Moderator for the BFI for 5 years, supporting film learning orgs across the UK.
+First developing as a young learner on programmes at our org, Sean holds a BA (Hons) Film and Photography from Edinburgh Napier University.

 [email protected]